valentinarau/React-Native/README.md

-# React-Native
+# FigarOS in React-Native

-This is a repository where i share my mini projects in react native.
-My purpose is to learn react native.
+This is a repository where i share my mini project in react native.
+My purpose is to learn react native and i use my base idea: figarOS.